Altinn/altinn-studio-docs/content/app/development/ux/components/Alert/_index.en.md

 title: Alert
 linktitle: Alert
 description: The component can be used to display a message with different levels of severity.
-schemaname: Alert # Component schema name used to autogenerate list of properies from json schema (replace with appropriate component name)
+schemaname: Alert # Component schema name used to autogenerate list of properties from json schema (replace with appropriate component name)
-weight: 10 # Do not change, the componets will be sorted alphabetically
+weight: 10 # Do not change, the components will be sorted alphabetically
 toc: true
 aliases:
 - alertcomponent